 These days I share my story and experience with fellow cancer patients and professionals with the hope that I can raise awareness of cancer, encourage prevention, and help other people cope with this disease.
 I’ve also hosted 5 charity balls to raise money for the organisation that have played such a big part in my recovery http://www.dellaferrari.com/dellaferrari-fundraising/

 Ding ding - round 3!
 July 2017, a routine mammogram detected breast cancer, carcinoma grade III.
 As a known BRCA1 carrier (http://www.dellaferrari.com/cruk/ ) the management of this diagnosis is being dealt with swiftly.
-A sentinel node biopsy procedure has taken place with 6 cycles of chemotherapy.
+A sentinel node biopsy procedure took place followed with 6 cycles of chemotherapy.
 In January 2018, the remainder of the lump was surgically removed and I took the decision to wait for surgery to have both breasts removed.
 With no further recurrence to date, a double mastectomy and reconstruction will now take place in December 2018.